pupilfirst/wd101-scripts/Styling Matters/Introduction to CSS Frameworks.md

+# Streamlining Styling with CSS Frameworks:

-Previously, we've learnt how to add classes to a CSS file and use them in the HTML file.
-It's always recommended to use external CSS files to avoid repetition in our code.
+In our previous lessons, we've covered the essentials of adding classes to a CSS file and applying them within HTML files.
+While it's highly recommended to employ external CSS files to enhance code organization and prevent redundancy, there comes a point in larger projects where crafting CSS rules can become a time-consuming endeavor.

-But at one point you would find that writing CSS rules for a large scale project takes a lot of time.

-So instead of doing that, we're going to jump ahead a bit, and show you what a lot of professional developers do these days - which is to use CSS frameworks that makes styling much simpler.

-### What is a CSS Framework?
+## Introducing CSS Frameworks:

+To address this challenge, many professional developers opt for a forward-thinking approach – leveraging CSS frameworks.
+But what exactly is a CSS framework?

+## Understanding CSS Frameworks:

-In essence, a CSS framework consists of several CSS style sheets ready for use by web developers and designers like you and me.
-These style sheets helps us to quickly add web design functions to our HTML, such as: setting colors, layout, fonts, navbars, etc.
+In essence, a CSS framework comprises multiple pre-designed CSS style sheets tailored for the use of web developers and designers.
+These style sheets offer a streamlined way to infuse web design functionalities into our HTML, encompassing tasks such as color schemes, layout structuring, font choices, navigation bars, and more.

+## Efficiency and Convenience:

-With a CSS framework, you only have to code the HTML with accurate classes, structure, and IDs to set up a web page.
-The framework already has built-in classes for common web elements like – buttons, cards, slider, navigation bar, column-based layouts, and so on.
+With a CSS framework, you need only focus on crafting well-structured HTML with appropriate classes and IDs.
+The framework does the heavy lifting, supplying predefined classes for common web elements such as buttons, cards, sliders, navigation bars, and flexible column-based layouts.
+This approach simplifies the styling process and accelerates the development of complex web pages.

 ### Now, what are the advantages of using CSS Framework?
 1. First, you can quickly create a user-friendly and visually appealing User Interface.